Chicago, St. Louis & New Orleans Railroad

-The Chicago, St. Louis & New Orleans Railroad was a railway company that operated from 1878, a product of a merger between the New Orleans, Jackson and Northern Railroad Company and the Central Mississippi Railroad Company, until 1951 when it was merged into the Illinois Central Railroad.
-It was a subsidiary of the Illinois Central.
+The Chicago, St. Louis & New Orleans Railroad Paducah-East Cairo is a former railroad between Paducah and East Cairo, Kentucky.
+The company operated from 1878, a product of a merger between the New Orleans, Jackson & Northern Railroad and the Central Mississippi Railroad, until 1951 when it was merged into the Illinois Central Railroad and operated as a subsidiary.